mrigankvashist/100-Days-of-Java/README.md

 Print first n fibonacci numbers.

 - ### Count Digits in Number:
-Count the number of digits in a number
+Count the number of digits in a number.

+- ### Reverse a Number:
+Display the digits of a number in reverse.

+- ### Inverse of a Number:
+ Interchange the face value and index of digits of number with a constraint  that if the number is 5 digits long, it should contain all the digits from 1 to 5 without missing any and without repeating any.
+Eg. inverse of 2134 is 1243 and inverse of 24153 is 24153.